per1234/esparto/api_gpio.md

 * [MQTT_Blinky ](../master/examples/wifi_mqtt/MQTT_Blinky/MQTT_Blinky.ino)
 ***
 # ThreeStage:
-(See also std3StageButton) A "standard" 3-stage button provides pre-defined actions for the "medium" and "long" phases of a ThreeStage input on GPIO0.
-Medium press causes reboot and long press causes Factory resest, each presaged by an increasing flash rate of the BUILTIN_LED.
-It remins only for the user to define the "short" i.e. "normal" press function.
+(See also std3StageButton, Reporting) A ThreeStage button defines "short", "medium" and "long" presses.
+It also has a progress function that calls back periodically so that the user can activate an indication (audio, visual etc) of the amount of time the button is being held down.
-If a DefaultOutput pin has been previously defined, the "short" press function can be omitted and will cause whatever default action has been defined by the DefaultOutput
+The user determines what "short" "medium" and "long" mean by setting the m and l values: short < m < medium < l < long
 ```cpp
 void ThreeStage(pin,mode,dbt,uint32_t freq,fnP,fnS,uint32_t m,fnM,uint32_t l,fnL);
 ```